RPL-CS-UCL/ros-docker-gui/Readme.md

 - See also [this section](#other-options) for other options.

+#### Proceed only if `nvidia-smi` works on the host computer (the nvidia drivers are correctly installed on the host machine)

+if it is not the case install the nvidia driver on the host machine before proceeding

 ## NVIDIA Graphics Card
 For machines that are using NVIDIA graphics cards we need to have the [nvidia-container-toolkit].